particle-iot/particle-workshops/content/docs/ch1.md

 ![](./images/01/06-runfile.png)

 6. Find your device in the WiFi List and Connect to it.
 Look for a Wi-Fi access point named "Photon-" and a string of characters unique to the device (Note: the app will suggest that this string is 4 characters long.
-For newer Photons, this string will be six characters long).
+For newer Photons, this string will be six characters long.
 For instance, the Photon below broadcasts "Photon-CKDH2Z."
-This string corresponds to the last six characters of the UPC code printed on the box for your device.
+This string corresponds to the last six characters of the UPC code printed on the box for your device.)

 ![](./images/01/08-changewifi.png)